-Meanwhile, some of us descended with enthusiasm upon the community school and later the hospital's laundry and a patient room to provide much-needed face-lifts.
+Meanwhile, some of us descended with enthusiasm upon the community school and

 After much hard work and a bit of shopping, we packed once more, said "good-bye" to our friends in Shimla, and committed ourselves to the would-be roads.
 After completing a couple of days of sightseeing, we returned to the airport to catch our plane home.